-- The Master of Arts in Liberal Studies degree is comprised of 30 credits. - Students must successfully defend a thesis in order to be eligible for graduation. - Students must maintain a minimum cumulative GPA of 3.000 to remain in good academic standing and to be eligible for graduation. - The MALS degree must be completed within seven years of beginning the program.
+- The Master of Arts in Liberal Studies degree consists of 30 credits. - Students must successfully defend a thesis in order to be eligible for graduation. - Students must maintain a minimum cumulative GPA of 3.000 to remain in good academic standing and to be eligible for graduation. - The MALS degree must be completed within seven years of beginning the program.

-Curriculum Structure
+To earn a Master of Arts in Liberal Studies, students must successfully complete the following curriculum:

-- LSHV 400/LSHV 7000- MALS FND: Science and Society This course will introduce the student to basic issues in the scientific method and the relation to social and material impacts and policy. - LSHV 401/LSHV 7001- MALS FND: Norms and Ethics This course will introduce basic methods and issues around moral and ethical concerns and enduring challenges of the human pursuit of the good life across cultures. - LSHV 402/LSHV 7002- MALS FND: Social Sciences This course will introduce basic methods and issues in government, economics, sociology, history, American studies, anthropology, psychology, political science, etc. - LSHV 403/LSHV 7003- MALS FND: Humanities This course will introduce basic methods and issues in various humanities disciplines (theology, literature, performing arts, etc.).
+LSHV 400/LSHV 7000- MALS FND: Science and Society This course will introduce the student to basic issues in the scientific method and the relation to social and material impacts and policy.

+LSHV 401/LSHV 7001- MALS FND: Norms and Ethics

+This course will introduce basic methods and issues around moral and ethical concerns and enduring challenges of the human pursuit of the good life across cultures.

+LSHV 402/LSHV 7002- MALS FND: Social Sciences

+This course will introduce basic methods and issues in government, economics, sociology, history, American studies, anthropology, psychology, political science, etc.

+LSHV 403/LSHV 7003- MALS FND: Humanities

+This course will introduce basic methods and issues in various humanities disciplines (theology, literature, performing arts, etc.).